 Seed to Harvest: A Hands-On Vegetable Gardening Class

-Our seed-to-harvest gardening workshop is hands-on in real beds: soil, succession planting, and pests.
-Leave with starts, seeds, and a planting calendar.
+Our seed-to-harvest gardening workshop is hands-on in real beds: soil health, seed starting, succession planting, and natural pest control.
+Leave with starts and a plan.

 What is the seed-to-harvest gardening workshop?

 Seed to Harvest is a vegetable-gardening class for every level, and we mean that.
 It runs in two parts.
 First, a classroom session on planning, soil, and timing.
 Then a hands-on session out in our demonstration beds, where you transplant, direct-sow, and learn to read what the plants are telling you.
-You head home with starts, seeds, and a planting calendar.
+You head home with starts and a plan mapped to your own garden.

-We've spent five years growing more than fifty heirloom vegetable varieties, and the beds you'll work in are the same ones that feed the farm.
+This whole farm grew out of a backyard garden, and the beds you'll work in are the same ones that feed us.
 That's the difference between this and a how-to article you read at the kitchen table.
 You can watch a hundred videos on transplanting a seedling and still crush the stem the first time you try it for real.
 Here you do it for real, with one of us right beside you to catch the wobble while it's still an easy fix.

 What will you learn, from a garden plan to your first harvest?